sgleizes/xsh/README.md

 Unfortunately, the invocation of bash runcoms is dependent on patches added by OS distributors and compile-time options.
-The implementation for the runcoms of each shell has not been tested on a variety of OS distributions so far, so please open an issue if you find that xsh if not behaving like it should on your distribution.
+The implementation for the runcoms of each shell has not been tested on a variety of OS distributions so far, so please open an issue if you find that xsh is not behaving like it should on your distribution.

 ## Updating